-With its soaring, starry ceiling and lovely Beaux Arts architecture, Grand Central Terminal makes for a very dramatic cinematic location.
+With its soaring, starry ceiling and lovely Beaux Arts architecture, New York City's Grand Central Terminal makes for a very dramatic cinematic location.
 More than 50 movies and television shows have been filmed in or feature the iconic New York building.

 Grand Central is one of the world's most visited tourist attractions with more than 20 million visitors a year.